-The Parent PLUS Loans are for parents of dependent undergraduate students.
-These loans must be repaid, and six-month grace periods are not applicable.
+The Parent PLUS Loan is for parents of dependent undergraduate students.
+These loans must be repaid, and sixmonth grace periods are not applicable.
 Repayment of principle and interest begins within sixty days of the final disbursement.
 Deferments (postponement) are available, depending on eligibility, but do not apply to the accruing interest.
 The amount of this loan may cover up to the full COA.